 - 1225 Knights of Solamnia Formed: An order of knights, dedicated to the causes of goodness and freedom, is formed by Vinas Solamnus.
-Solamnia prospers, as the states of Palanthus, Lemish, and Caergoth join the new nation voluntarily. - 1100 to 800 Foundation of Istar: The tribes of far eastern Ansalon, until now a bickering collection of barbarians, gradually unite.
+Solamnia prospers, as the states of Palanthus, Lemish, and Caergoth join the new nation voluntarily. - of far eastern Ansalon, until now a bickering collection of barbarians, gradually unite.
 The Council of Istar establishes a unified government.
 Istar begins to trade with Solamnia.